mrbell/pyrmsynth/README.md

 `pyrmsynth` - Python based RM Synthesis code including RMCLEAN
 ==============================================================

-*Current version:* 1.2.1
+*Current version:* 1.3.0
-*Updated on:* 2014-03-29
+*Updated on:* 2015-06-22

-`pyrmsynth` performs RM synthesis, either simply by Fourier transformation (to produce a dirty image) or using the RMCLEAN method as described by Heald, et al. (2009).
+`pyrmsynth` performs RM-synthesis, either simply by Fourier transformation (to produce a dirty image) or using the RMCLEAN method as described by Heald, et al. (2009).
 It uses FFTs for the Fourier inversion and, as far as
 known to the authors, this is the only RM synthesis software around that does this.
 The Numpy FFTs are themselves quite fast, but in order to use them, the data first need to be placed on a regularly spaced lambda^2 grid.
 For this, the data are "gridded" by convolution with a Kaiser-Bessel Window function and sampling at regular intervals, as described in e.g. Beatty, Nishimura, and Pauly (IEEE Transactions in Med.
 Imaging, Vol 24, No. 6, 2005).
 This procedure also naturally allows for the handling of non-regularly spaced frequencies.

-The gridding procedure, which requires a convolution, is quite slow when implemented in pure Python, so I was re-implemented the gridding routines using Cython, which converts python-eque code into C code that can be compiled and imported into Python.
+The gridding procedure, which requires a convolution, is quite slow when implemented in pure Python, thus, it was re-implemented the gridding routines using Cython, which converts python-eque code into C code that can be compiled and imported into Python.

 The result is a package that performs fast RM Synthesis and RM CLEAN imaging while still providing the flexibility of a Python interface.